Friends That Break Your Heart

-Friends That Break Your Heart is the fifth studio album by English singer-songwriter and producer James Blake.
+Friends That Break Your Heart is the fifth studio album by English singer-songwriter James Blake.
 It was released by Republic and Polydor Records on 8 October 2021, after initially being scheduled for release on 10 September 2021 before being postponed due to delays in physical production as a result of the COVID-19 pandemic.

 Promotion and release

 James Blake announced Friends That Break Your Heart on 22 July 2021, and it was scheduled for release on 10 September 2021.
 "Say What You Will" was released as the album's lead single on the same day.
 "Life Is Not the Same" was released as the second single on 20 August 2021.
 On 3 September 2021, Blake announced the album was postponed due to delays in physical production as a result of the COVID-19 pandemic and would be released on 8 October 2021.
 "Famous Last Words" was released as the third single on 13 September 2021.
-The album was finally released on 8 October 2021.